ReflectionHLE/ReflectionHLE/README.md

 be able to follow the above instructions for building Linux executables with (virtually) no change.

+In case you additionally want to use SpeexDSP for resampling, you may have to change the corresponding linker argumet in src/GNUmakefile.common so it says -llibspeexdsp-1 instead of -lspeexdsp.

 If you try to cross-compile from a Linux environment, then you may wish to set PLATFORM=WINDOWS and BINPREFIX accordingly.